 The Sub-Branch is heavily involved each year in commemorating a number of significant dates in ADF history.

-Each night at 6:00pm the Last Post is sounded within the Club premises, followed by the reciting of the Ode.
-This is conducted in memory to those that have paid the ultimate sacrifice.
+Each night at 6pm the Last Post is sounded within the Club premises, followed by the reciting of the Ode.
+This is conducted in memory of those who have paid the ultimate sacrifice.

 Age shall not weary them, nor the years condemn.